 The Meyers Group has expressed various concerns about eXegenics, but these "concerns" are belied by the record of trading activity conducted in our Common Stock by various members of the Meyers Group.
 The Meyers Group has professed concern that eXegenics has never been profitable, has apparently stopped producing significant revenue, has seen the price of its Common Stock decline and has been unable to develop marketable products.
 All the while, however, members of the Meyers Group have been trading heavily in our Common Stock - so heavily, in fact, that on over ten occasions over the past two years the combined trading activity of the Meyers Group has accounted for OVER A MAJORITY OF THE ENTIRE DAILY VOLUME OF TRADING ACTIVITY IN OUR SHARES.
-In addition, based on the trading information contained in the amended preliminary consent solicitation materials filed with the SEC by the Meyers Group, Melvyn Weiss and Michael Stone made a combined 107 purchases of our Common Stock between May 3, 2001 and August 12, 2003 -- and these gentlemen NEVER SOLD A SINGLE SHARE during this period.
+In addition, based on the trading information contained in the consent solicitation materials filed with the SEC by the Meyers Group, Melvyn Weiss and Michael Stone made a combined 107 purchases of our Common Stock between May 3, 2001 and August 12, 2003 - and these gentlemen NEVER SOLD A SINGLE SHARE during this period.
 Further, between November 8, 2001 and August 7, 2003, Bruce Meyers and entities under his control made 142 separate purchases of our Common Stock.
 IF THE MEMBERS OF THE MEYERS GROUP WERE TRULY "CONCERNED" WITH THE STATE OF EXEGENICS' BUSINESS, THE PERFORMANCE OF OUR STOCK AND THE ABILITIES OF OUR BOARD OF DIRECTORS, THEN WHY HAVE THEY CONTINUED TO ACCUMULATE OUR STOCK IN SUCH AN EXTREME FASHION?

-Incidentally, although Bruce Meyers reports having beneficial ownership of 1,329,983 shares of our Common Stock as of September 5, 2003, he does not have a significant personal cash investment in our company.
-Of these reported shares, 250,000 shares have not yet been purchased but rather are issuable upon the exercise of warrants held by Meyers Associates L.P. (an entity controlled solely by Mr. Meyers).
+Bruce Meyers reports having beneficial ownership of 1,342,983 shares of our Common Stock as of September 5, 2003.
+Of these reported shares, 375,000 shares have not yet been purchased but rather are issuable upon the exercise of warrants, which have a weighted average exercise price of \$2.85 per share, held by Meyers Associates L.P. (an entity controlled solely by Meyers).
 Of the remaining 1,079,983 shares of our Common Stock Meyers reports as owning, 750,000 shares were acquired by Meyers in connection with the formation of eXegenics -- FOR A TOTAL CASH PURCHASE PRICE OF UNDER \$235.